Housing, Heritage and Regeneration

 What success will look like

-Priority projects delivered in our Spatial Priority Areas, urban centres and growth zones through the Leeds City Region Strategic Sites Pipeline which meet the needs of our communities.
+Priority projects delivered in our Spatial Priority Areas, urban centres and growth zones through the West Yorkshire Strategic Housing Pipeline which meet the needs of our communities.

 More small and medium sized construction businesses being used to bring forward brownfield sites in urban centres and existing residential areas.

-Strong strategic relationships with Homes England, Housing Associations and other developers with greater investment in housing which delivers a good quality choice across tenures and greater use of modern methods of construction.
+Strong strategic relationships with Homes England, Housing Associations and private developers with greater investment in housing which delivers well designed homes and neighbourhoods, a good quality choice across tenures and greater use of modern methods of construction.

 - Unique town and city centres with strong industrial heritage